LearnMLearning/Research-Collaborative-Study/Datasets.md

 - Purchase (Sakar & Kastro, 2018; Dua & Graff, 2019) consists of 12,330 instances of 17 attributes (ten numerical and seven categorical) about browsing behavior of an online shop to determine if the session ended in a purchase of not. https://archive.ics.uci.edu/dataset/468/online+shoppers+purchasing+intention+dataset

-- Vaccine  (Bull et al., 2016; DrivenData, 2019) consists of 26,707 survey responses collected between October 2009 and June 2010 asking people a range of 36 behavioral and personal questions, and ultimately asking whether or not they got an H1N1 and/or seasonal flu vaccine.
-Our aim is to predict whether or not a person received a seasonal flu vaccine. https://www.drivendata.org/competitions/66/flu-shot-learning/data/
+- Vaccine (Bull et.al., 2016; DrivenData, 2019) contains 26,707 survey responses, which were collected between October 2009 and June 2010.
+The survey asked people 36 behavioral and personal questions, indicating 36 attributes, and ultimately asking them whether or not they got an H1N1 and/or seasonal flue vaccine.
+We aim to determine whether a person received a seasonal flu vaccine. https://www.drivendata.org/competitions/66/flu-shot-learning/data/

-- Adult (Dua & Graff, 2019) contains 48,842 instances (11,687 positive) of 14 demographic attributes to determine if a person’s personal income level is more than $50K per year. https://archive.ics.uci.edu/dataset/2/adult
+- Adult (Dua & Graff, 2019) consists of 48,842 instances of 14 attributes and the target variable denotes whether the a person's personal income level is more than $50K per year or not. https://archive.ics.uci.edu/dataset/2/adult
-- Adult (Dua & Graff, 2019) consists of 48,842 instances of

-- Bank (Moro et al., 2014; Dua & Graff, 2019) consists of 41,188 marketing phone calls (4,640 positive) from a Portuguese banking institution.
-There are 20 attributes, and the aim is to figure out if a client will subscribe. https://archive.ics.uci.edu/dataset/222/bank+marketing
+- Bank (Moro et.al., 2014; Dua & Graff, 2019) contains 41,188 phone calls and answers for the 20 questions.
+It's from direct marketing campaigns of a Portuguese banking institution dated from May 2008 to November 2010.
+The classification goal is to predict if the client will subscribe a term deposit. https://archive.ics.uci.edu/dataset/222/bank+marketing

 - Heart (.)
 This dataset contains 770K data points in 70,000 patient records comprised of five numerical and six categorical measurements with respect to cardiovascular diseases, and the target variable denotes the presence of a heart disease.